yangyanli/DO-Conv/README.md

 We highly welcome pull requests for adding support for different versions of Pytorch/Tensorflow/GluonCV.

 ## Example Usage: Tensorflow (tensorflow-gpu==2.2.0)
-We show how to use DO-Conv based on the examples provided in the <a href="https://www.tensorflow.org/tutorials/quickstart/advanced" target="_blank">Tutorial</a> of TensorFlow.
+We show how to use DO-Conv based on the examples provided in the <a href="https://www.tensorflow.org/tutorials/quickstart/advanced" target="_blank">Tutorial</a> of TensorFlow with MNIST dataset.

 1 .
 Run the demo example first to get the accuracy of the baseline.
 ````